minkkinen/scenarios-as-reactive-sequences/Reactive-sequences.md

 ### Reactive sequences

 If scenarios are viewed as sequences, what does this mean?
 A sequence can consist of any kind of elements which somehow link to one another.
-In the following, I will argue that a scenario should be viewed more specifically as a narrative of a *reactive sequence*.
+In the following, I would like to specify the type of sequence that a scenario describes.
+I will argue that a scenario should be viewed as a narrative of a *reactive sequence*.

 The concept of reactive sequences comes from the work of the sociologist James Mahoney. \citet{mahoney2000path} argues that there are two types of sequences that can be analysed using the framework of path dependence: self-reinforcing sequences and reactive sequences.
 Self-reinforcing sequences are perhaps the better known type, since the classic examples of path dependence, such as the QWERTY keyboard layout, represent this type of sequence.
 In a self-reinforcing sequence, an initial choice becomes entrenched over time due to increasing returns and other mechanisms of reproduction.